Warabitai Station

 Warabitai Station (蕨岱駅, Warabitai-eki) was a railway station in Oshamambe, Hokkaido, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).
 Opened in 1904, it closed in March 2017.

 Lines

 Warabitai Station was served by the Hakodate Main Line, and was situated 126.9 km from the starting point of the line at Hakodate.
 It was numbered S31.

 Station layout

-Warabitai Station has a single side platform serving a single track.
+Warabitai Station had a single side platform serving a single track.

 History

 The station opened on October 15, 1904, as a Hokkaido railway line station.
 On July 1, 1907, with the nationalization of Hokkaido Railway, the station was transferred to the state-owned railway.

 Freight handling at the station was discontinued on February 7, 1975, and luggage handling was discontinued on February 1, 1984.
 It was destaffed in 1986.

 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Hokkaido.